-Activities chairs are College alumni volunteers who bring classmates and alumni from surrounding classes together in their post-graduate cities and regions.
-They serve as key players in keeping College alumni connected.
-Class committees, on the other hand, work to connect classmates to each other and to Harvard through communications, events, and volunteer activities.
+Activities chairs are College alumni volunteers who support their Class Committees in non-reunion years.
+They bring classmates and alumni from surrounding classes together in their post-graduate cities and regions, serving as key players in keeping College alumni connected.

-If you are interested in volunteering as an activities chair to support your Class Committee in the period from July 2020 through June 2021, please fill out this form.
-Following that, a member of the College Alumni Programs team or your Class Committee will follow up with you with more detailed guidance on next steps (including information on collaborating with other volunteers and sending communications).
+If you are interested in volunteering as an activities chair to support your Class Committee in the period from July 2023 through June 2024, please fill out this form.
+Following that, a member of the College Alumni Programs team or your Class Committee will follow up with you with more detailed guidance on next steps.

 Log into your Alumni Community profile to update your occupation information and join our Career Network to make yourself available to students and fellow alumni looking for career advice and mentoring.

 Clubs and Shared Interest Groups

 Harvard Clubs and Shared Interest Groups (SIGs) are volunteer-led organizations that offer a wide range of programmatic, community service, and educational opportunities to help develop and strengthen your alumni network.
 Reach out to your local Club or preferred SIG to learn how you can be involved.

 Volunteering can be as simple as connecting with classmates or fellow Harvard alumni online through LinkedIn, Facebook, Instagram, or Twitter.
 Become a Crimson Connector by joining Harvard’s alumni social media ambassador program, Crimson Connect.